opnsense/tools/README.md

 TL;DR
 =====

-    # make cdrom
+    # make dvd

-If successful, a cdrom image can be found here: /tmp/images
+If successful, a dvd image can be found here: /tmp/images

 Detailed build steps and options
 ================================